Auction Car Buying 101: Car Auction Tips for First-Time Buyers

 Alright, you’ve done your research, you’ve inspected your favorite cars, and now it’s time for the heart-pounding moment: the bidding.

 When the auction heat rises, remember who’s boss!
+You are.

 Stick to your budget, no matter how tempting the bids get!